-To grade and score prostate tumours, pathologists use a Tumor, Nodes, Metastasis (TNM) framework.
-In the synoptic report, similar to other organs, pathologists identify and report the histologic type and grades, and involvement of regional lymph nodes to help grade and provide prognosis for any tumours.
-Specifically for prostate analysis, tumour size, and volume are both important factors in prognosis according to multiple studies \cite{ito2019organ, epstein2011prognostic, salomon2003prognostic, stamey1999biological}.
-Similarly, location is important to note as mentioned previously, for both prognosis and therapy response \cite{lee2015biologic}.
+To grade and score tumours, pathologists use a Tumor, Nodes, Metastasis (TNM) framework.
+In the synoptic report, pathologists identify and report the histologic type and grades, and involvement of regional lymph nodes to help grade and provide prognosis for any tumours.
+Specifically for prostate analysis, tumour size and volume are both important factors in prognosis according to multiple studies \cite{ito2019organ, epstein2011prognostic, salomon2003prognostic, stamey1999biological}.
+Similarly, location is important to note for both prognosis and therapy response \cite{lee2015biologic}.
 Invasion to nearby (except perineural invasion) tissues is noted and can correlate to TMN classification \cite{prostate-invasion}.
-Additionally, margin analysis is especially important in prostate cancers as a positive margin then cancer recurrence is probable along with metastasis \cite{wright2010positive}.
+Additionally, margin analysis is especially important in prostate cancers as the presence of a positive margin increases the risk of cancer recurrence and metastasis \cite{wright2010positive}.
 Finally, intraductal carcinoma (IDC) must be identified and distinguished from PIN and PIA; as it is strongly associated with a high Gleason score, a high-volume tumor, and metastatic disease \cite{varma2021intraductal, montironi2018features, zhou2013intraductal, cohen2007proposal, guo2006intraductal}.

 After a prostate cancer diagnosis is established, pathologists assign a Gleason Score to determine the cancer’s grade: a grade from 1 to 5 is assigned to the two most common areas and those two grades are summed to make a final Gleason Score \cite{prostate-diagnosis}.
 For Gleason scores of 7, where survival and clinical outcomes demonstrate large variance, the identification of Cribriform glands is key in helping to narrow possible outcomes \cite{kweldam2015cribriform, lee2018spectrum}.